rioualen/gene-regulation/doc/environments.rst

 Docker is an open-source project that automates the deployment of applications inside software containers.
 `Source: Wikipedia <https://en.wikipedia.org/wiki/Docker_(software)>`_.

+Diagram of Docker containers compared to physical and virtual machines.

 .. figure:: ../img/physical_machine.png